gammamatrix/playground-auth/README.md

 This package provides endpoints and a Blade UI for handling authentication and authorization.

+More information is avaialble [on the Playground Auth wiki.](https://github.com/gammamatrix/playground-auth/wiki)

 ## Installation

 You can install the package via composer: